kgeis/xgboost/doc/treemethod.rst

    <http://arxiv.org/abs/1603.02754>`_.
 During each split finding procedure, it iterates
    over all entries of input data.
 It's more accurate (among other greedy methods) but slow in computation performance.
-Also it doesn't support distributed training as XGBoost employs row spliting data distribution while ``exact`` tree method works on a sorted column format.
+Also it doesn't support distributed training as XGBoost employs row splitting data distribution while ``exact`` tree method works on a sorted column format.
 This tree method can be used with parameter ``tree_method`` set to ``exact``.